Skip to content

 How long should I wait on the Windows 7 welcome screen?

 Wait exactly 30 minutes with no disk activity before considering the system frozen.
-We timed actual boot processes on older hardware and found legitimate loads can take 15-25 minutes on computers with 2GB RAM and traditional hard drives.
+A legitimate boot can still take 15-25 minutes on older hardware with 2GB RAM and a traditional hard drive, so slow disk activity is not the same as a true freeze.

 Can malware cause welcome screen freezes?